 Conveying performance results is just as important as collecting actual data.
-Utah DOT populates a shareable and transparent dashboard based on both ITS assets and traffic signal performance metrics and targets.
+Utah DOT populates a shareable and transparent dashboard based on its traffic signal performance metrics and targets.
 The dashboards are published to Utah DOT's website (Utah DOT 2019).
-Table 4 highlighted earlier in this chapter provided some data from Utah DOT's dashboard.
+Table 4 highlighted earlier in this chapter and figure 5 are two snapshots from Utah DOT's dashboard.